eiri/climber-count/README.md

 FID - Another ID, organization-specific.
 GYM - A gym abbreviation.
 The response can contain multiple gyms' counters.
 SCHEDULE - Key=crontab pairs separated by |.
 For example: weekdays=4 */5 8-22 * * MON-FRI|weekends=2 */5 8-20 * * SAT,SUN.
 This pulls the counter every five minutes during the gym's working hours.
 Theoretically, it can go down to seconds, but there is no need to spam rockgympro.com.
 Be nice.
-STORAGE - An optional path to the CSV file to store records.
-It is rotated nightly.
+STORAGE - A path to the SQLite file.
 BOT_TOKEN - A Telegram bot token from @BotFather.
 ```